railroadmedia/usora/README.md

 API Reference
 -----------------------------------------

-### Form API
+### User Form API

 `PUT /usora/user/store`
 `PATCH /usora/user/update/{user_id}`
 `DETLETE /usora/user/delete/{user_id}`

-Available attributes to put/patch with validation rules:
+Parameters and validation for PUT/PATCH:

 **\* NOTE: Email can only be updated by admins with special privileges.
 Normal users must use the email change endpoint.**

+*NOTE: Required parameters are only required for PUT/create requests.

 ```php
 [